Letting go

 Alderbury in October

-As the leaves begin to dance on the pavements I am reminded that letting go is beautiful.
+As the leaves begin to dance on the pavements, I am reminded that letting go is beautiful.